Joseph M. Farber Memorial Prize

 Who is Eligible?

-Graduating seniors who are majoring in one of the programs of study within the College of Arts and Letters.
+Graduating seniors who are majoring in one of the programs of study within the School of Humanities, Arts and Social Sciences.

 The Application Essay